jakelashbrook/dragonsdelightcafe/README.md

     - a.
 As a first time user, I want to access a menu to see what products are available should I choose to visit.
     - b.
 As a first time user, I want to be able to easily navigate through the site content and find what I'm looking for with ease.
     - c.
-As a first time user, I want to see pictures of the restaurant and food to act as evidence of the standard and quality of food.
+As a first time user, I want to see pictures of the restaurant food to act as evidence of the standard and quality of food.
     - d.
 As a first time user, I want to easily find contact methods such as social media, email or telephone links.